Policy & Acknowledgment

 The University Imaging Centers (UIC) is a fee-for-use facility open to investigators and projects of members of the University of Minnesota community as well as external users.
-All external users are subject to the UIC external rates.
-An External Sales agreement is required for all users outside the University of Minnesota.
+All external users are subject to the UIC external rates and require an external sales agreement.

-For the purposes of funding and justification, it is important that if you use the University Imaging Centers services for any aspect of your research, teaching, or publication, you acknowledge those services as having been provided by the University Imaging Centers at the University of Minnesota and thanking the appropriate staff.
+For the purposes of funding and justification, it is important that if you use University Imaging Centers services for any aspect of your research, teaching, or publication, you acknowledge those services as having been provided by the University Imaging Centers at the University of Minnesota and thank the appropriate staff.
 Text descriptions of our instrumentation and services for material and methods sections of manuscripts can be provided on request.

 In some cases, it will become obvious that the staff is contributing more than just technical advice to a project.
 In these cases, it may be appropriate that the investigators include the staff member as a co-author.
 The distinction would be that the staff member is doing work on the project to an extent that is not usually provided to other clients of the UIC and that they are helping interpret and give direction to the portion of the study that deals with microscopy.
 Co-authorship with UIC personnel will not excuse the investigator from cost recovery for supplies or use of the equipment.